a-porte/formation/learn-terraform-aws/README.md

 - Create access key for it, to allow programmatic access to AWS, this secret is to be used by the aws `provider`

-## Usefull commands
+## Useful commands
 - `terraform init` downloads providers and prepare the env
 - `terraform plan` prints the different actions that Terraform plans to do according to `main.tf` file
-- `terraform fmt` reformate files to a canonical form if need be, changed files are printed afterwards
+- `terraform fmt` reformat files to a canonical form if need be, changed files are printed afterwards
 - `terraform apply [-var "<var_name>=<var_value>]` apply Terraform's plan, variables may be overriden
 - `terraform destroy` the exact opposite of `terraform apply`
 - `terraform taint <provider_resourceType>.<resourceName>` : marks a resource as "tainted" : it will be dropped and recreated during the next `apply` execution, as seen below